SumoLogic/sumologic-documentation/docs/cse/records-signals-entities-insights/about-cse-insight-ui.md

 #### About the Entities tab graph view

 :::note
 This section describes a feature which is available to all customers but is currently in Beta.
-If you encounter any issues with this feature, report them to Sumo Logic Support.
+If you encounter any issues with this feature, please report them to Sumo Logic Support.
+Thank you!
 :::

 The screenshot below shows the **Entities** tab **graph** view for an Insight.